-Here’s some information about and advice on different types of grout and the pros/cons of each.
-It doesn’t have DIY instructions for grouting a tile project yourself, but does have all the info you’ll need to have a clear and informed discussion with an installation pro about what’s the best specific grout to use for YOUR particular tile reno project!
+Here’s some info about different types of grout and the pros/cons of each.
+This post doesn’t have detailed instructions for installing grout yourself, but does have lots of details about what kind of grout to use if you are wanting to do a DIY project.
+It also has all the info you’ll need to have a clear and informed discussion with an installation pro about what’s the best specific grout to use for YOUR particular tile reno project!
 Continue reading Let’s Talk about GROUT!

-Trick question since the answer is always YES, definitely put some nice niche goodness in your new custom shower!
-Convenient and stylish in addition to practical, adding well designed in-wall niche storage space is like adding a super fantastic closet for your shower.
-This post gives lots of ideas for adding value to your custom tile shower or tub surround.
+Trick question since the answer is always YES, definitely put some nice niche goodness in your new custom shower or tub surround!
+Including well designed in-wall niche storage in your custom tile project can be stylish in addition to practical.
+Niches are like super fantastic closets for your shower.
+They can also substitute for ledges or benches as a convenient footrest for leg shaving, etc. This post has lots of design ideas for adding value to your custom tile shower or tub surround install.
 Continue reading To Niche or Not To Niche?

 This project was for clients who wanted to turn a very blah builder-grade 1990s -era master bath into a stylish contemporary space while still keeping to a pretty tight budget.
 As realtors, they understood that bathroom remodels do add to a home’s value and definitely reduce time on market when selling.
 For example, which of these two bathroom showers would YOU rather buy?
 And as … Continue reading Shower and Garden Tub Re-do